lizzard85/Dataness/README.md

 Lastly the <Entity>Service class is only generated if the file doesn't already exist, in this file, you can add your own functionality if needed.

 And again, this goes for all the different generated types, so for instance the UserRepository, UserItem, UserItemCollection are all safe to add your own functionality to.

+### 7. Planned Features
+I'm still working on expanding the features of the generator, so these are among others, some of the features I want to add in the near future:
+- Support for database Views
+- Caching
+- Pagination
+- Better support for manually implemented logic